aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-access-database/_index.md

 > **Pro tip:** If you need to **read ms project access** data for multiple projects, loop through the IDs and instantiate a new `MpdSettings` for each iteration.

-### Step 3: Load Project from Database
+### Step 3: load project from database
 Pass the `MpdSettings` object to the `Project` constructor.
 Aspose.Tasks will fetch the project data directly from the Access file.
 ```java
 Project project = new Project(settings);
 ```

-### Step 4: Save Project Data
+### Step 4: save project data
 Finally, export the loaded project to an XML file.
 This step **export ms project xml** so other tools can consume it, and it also **save project as xml** on disk.
 ```java
 project.save(dataDir + "project1.xml", SaveFileFormat.Xml);
 ```

-## Common Issues and Solutions
+## Common issues and solutions
 | Issue | Solution |
 |-------|----------|
 | *Connection string errors* | Verify the Access file path and ensure the Jet/ACE OLEDB provider is installed on the machine. |
 | *Permission denied on save* | Make sure the `dataDir` folder exists and the application has write permissions. |
 | *Project appears empty* | Confirm that the correct project ID is passed to `MpdSettings`.
 Use a database viewer to inspect the `ProjectID` column. |

-## Frequently Asked Questions
+## Frequently asked questions
 ### Q: Can I use Aspose.Tasks for Java with other database systems besides Microsoft Access?
 A: Yes, Aspose.Tasks supports various database systems like SQL Server, MySQL, and Oracle.

 ### Q: Is there a free trial available for Aspose.Tasks for Java?
-A: Yes, you can get a free trial from [here](https://releases.aspose.com/).
+A: Yes, you can get a free trial from the [Aspose.Tasks free trial page](https://releases.aspose.com/).

 ### Q: How can I get technical support for Aspose.Tasks for Java?
 A: You can get technical support from the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).

 ### Q: Do I need a temporary license to use Aspose.Tasks for Java?
 A: You may need a temporary license for some advanced features.
-Get it from [here](https://purchase.aspose.com/temporary-license/).
+Get it from the [temporary license page](https://purchase.aspose.com/temporary-license/).

 ### Q: Where can I purchase Aspose.Tasks for Java?
-A: You can purchase Aspose.Tasks for Java from [this link](https://purchase.aspose.com/buy).
+A: You can purchase Aspose.Tasks for Java from the [Aspose.Tasks purchase page](https://purchase.aspose.com/buy).

 ## Conclusion
 You now have a complete, production‑ready example of **how to read access** data, **convert access to xml**, and **save project as xml** using Aspose.Tasks for Java.
 Feel free to adapt the snippet for batch processing or to integrate it into larger migration pipelines.